magdiel-gvdz/accounts-manager/README.md

 ## Configuration

-For simplicity the JWT signing key and database path are hard coded.
+For simplicity the JWT signing key and database path are hardcoded.
 In a production setting you should load configuration from environment variables or a configuration file.

 ## Next Steps